GryNagel/booster-mr-2019/TASK1.md

-# Task 1

-## Creating a new project in Unity
+# Task 1 - Creating a new project in Unity

 :pencil2:  Open unity, enter a name and a location for your new project.
-Make sure 3D is selected as template and create the project.
+Make sure 3D is selected as template and click **Create project**.

 ![Unity setup](Screenshots/unity_setup.png)